alubawzk/ASIED/README.md

 ## 3. How to use
 - This demo can be easily used by running the 'run_ASI_Lu.m' file.
 - We will release the details once the paper is published.

+## 4. TODO
+- Preparing the official codes.